-As an artist, I love exploring different metals with my wirework.
-I’ve wrapped with both brass and bronze before and love how they look before and after they naturally oxidize.
+As an artist, I love exploring different metals with my wire work.
+I’ve wrapped with copper, brass and bronze before and love how they look before and after they naturally oxidize.

 Many people have allergies or their skin turns green when wearing brass, bronze, or copper jewelry.
 The best way to prevent this, in my experience, is clear nail polish.

 Painting the parts that touch your skin will prevent your skin from turning green–but you have to paint it frequently (I do it monthly on my pieces) as it does eventually come off.

 Brass is a gorgeous warm sunny vibrant yellow that is bold and daring.
 Metaphysically, it has the same energetic properties as gold and until brass eventually oxidizes, the two can be mistaken for one another when looking at jewelry made with them with the naked eye.

 Brass is a metal mix of copper and zinc.
 Tin brass is a type of brass that has tin added to it.
 Brass with 39% zinc (Muntz Metal for example) will have a higher strength and lower ductility at room temperature.